The Framework

 TVR produces two key outputs for every cryptocurrency: a TVR Score that measures fundamental quality, and a valuation assessment that compares that quality to the current market price.
 The default rankings represent one possible configuration of the engine.
 Premium subscribers can adjust every weight and override any score to build rankings that reflect their own investment philosophy.
 When you customize the inputs, the outputs update to reflect your analysis, not TVR's.

-Based on each coin's overall quality score, the platform estimates its fair value relative to the total cryptocurrency market.
-Higher quality coins are estimated to deserve a larger share of the total market.
-The platform then compares this fair value estimate to the coin's actual market price.
-If the estimate is higher than the current price, the coin is flagged as potentially undervalued.
+Based on each coin's TVR Score, the valuation formula produces a TVR Estimated Value by comparing the coin's fundamental quality to its share of the total cryptocurrency market.
+The platform then compares this TVR Estimated Value to the coin's actual market price.
+If the TVR Estimated Value is higher than the current price, the coin is categorized as potentially undervalued.
 If it is lower, potentially overvalued.

 The three valuation categories